sinistersnare/perspective/CONTRIBUTING.md

 - Make sure your PR passes _build_, _test_ and _lint_ steps _completely_ before
   opening a PR.
 Make _sure_ you've run these locally, even if you think your change will not impact this step!
-- Don't open a PR for auto-generated, AI-assisted or otherwise inauthentic contributions.
 - Sign commits (e.g. with `-s`) in accordance with the DCO policy detailed below, _before_ opening a PR.
 - Please make sure PRs include the following _not optional_ components: